Quick guide to the Money Laundering Regulations 2017

 You will need to inform the SRA of the identity of your MLRO and your officer responsible for compliance with the MLR 2017 within 14 days of their appointment.

 You may already undertake some level of screening in relation to your staff, but you will need to ensure that this includes an assessment of their skills, knowledge and expertise to carry out their functions effectively and an assessment of their conduct and integrity.

 The MLR 2017 do not state that the independent audit function has to be external to your firm, but it should be independent of the specific function being reviewed.

-You must also establish and maintain systems that allow you to 'respond fully and rapidly' to enquiries from law enforcement about whether you’ve had a business relationship with a person in the last five years and the nature of that relationship (subject to any constraints arising from legal professional privilege).
+You must also establish and maintain systems that allow you to "respond fully and rapidly" to enquiries from law enforcement about whether you’ve had a business relationship with a person in the last five years and the nature of that relationship (subject to any constraints arising from legal professional privilege).

 This includes an obligation to make staff aware of the law on data protection, where it’s relevant to the implementation of the MLR 2017.

-The beneficial owners, officers or managers of your firm will have a year to apply to the SRA for approval, which must be granted unless they have been convicted of a relevant offence.
+The beneficial owners, officers or managers of your firm have a year to apply to the SRA for approval, which must be granted unless they have been convicted of a relevant offence.

-Under the MLR 2017 you are required to:
+Under the MLR 2017, you're required to: